Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 In this section we’re going to sign up for a Snowflake trial account and enable Anaconda-provided Python packages.

 1. [Sign up for a Snowflake Trial Account using this form](https://signup.snowflake.com/).
 Ensure that your account is set up using **AWS**.
+To have a completely clean slate, we recommend you sign up with a new Trial account and then go into your user

 2. After creating your account and verifying it from your sign-up email, Snowflake will direct you back to the UI called Snowsight.